Doryan Rodríguez

-Doryan Jovanny Rodríguez Soto (born 18 January 2003) is a Costa Rican professional footballer who plays as a striker for Sporting F.C. in Liga FPD on loan from Liga Deportiva Alajuelense.
+Doryan Jovanny Rodríguez Soto (born 18 January 2003) is a Costa Rican professional footballer who plays as a striker in Liga FPDl for Puntarenas on loan from Liga Deportiva Alajuelense, and the Costa Rica national team.

 Club career

 LD Alajuelense

 Born in 2023, and originally from the canton of San Mateo de Alajuela, he came through the academy at LD Alajuelense, twice winning the national under-20 league title, and topping the goalscoring lists at that level.

 He made a goal-scoring league debut for LD Alajuelense on 7 September 2021, against A.D.R.
 Jicaral, coming on as a second-half substitute in a 2-0 win.

 He played for Alajuelense in the 2022 Liga FPD grand final against C.S.
 Cartaginés, although his side lost the tie on aggregate.
 In 2022, he made his debut in the CONCACAF League against CD Águilas.
 On November 16, he made a goal scoring debut in the Costa Rican Cup Tournament against AD Guanacasteca, scoring twice in a 2-1 victory.

 On November 18, 2023, he appeared in the final of the 2023 Costa Rican Cup against Deportivo Saprissa, with his side winning 2-0.
 In December 2023, he was named young player of the tournament as Alajuelense won the 2023 CONCACAF Central American Cup.